 This vibrant and nourishing Thermomix Roasted Tomato Soup is the ultimate comfort food on a chilly day.
-It's easy to prepare and far tastier than anything out of a tin.
+It's easy to prepare and far tastier than anything from a tin.

-This soup tastes amazing - roasting the tomatoes, onion and garlic caramelizes the natural sugar which intensifies the flavour and fills the house with a wonderfully rich aroma.
+This soup tastes amazing - roasting the tomatoes, onion, and garlic caramelizes the natural sugar, intensifying the flavour and filling the house with a wonderfully rich aroma.

-It takes less than ten minutes to prepare, all you do is cut the tomatoes in half along with the red onion and garlic and roast for 40-50 minutes before blending in the Thermomix.
+It takes less than ten minutes to prepare.
+All you do is cut the tomatoes in half along with the red onion and garlic and roast them for 40-50 minutes before blending them in the Thermomix.

 For a substantial meal, this soup would pair brilliantly with a grilled cheese sandwich!

 This soup freezes really well; just transfer it to a freezer-proof container or zip-lock bag and allow it to cool completely.
 Remember to write the portion size on it and the date frozen.
 To thaw out, leave in the fridge overnight then heat up on the stove or in the Thermomix when ready to use.

 If you do have any leftovers, this soup can also be used for pizza toppings and pasta sauce.

 For non-Thermomix recipes, head over to our sister site, Easy Deliciousness.